rsdoiel/antenna/planet.md

 ---

-## Trump tells Israel 'do not drop those bombs' on Iran
+## US set back Iran nuclear programme by months - sources

 date: 2025-06-24, from: RTÉ News

-Follow live developments as US President Donald Trump accused both Israel and Iran of violating a ceasefire, hours after he announced it.
+Follow live developments as some NATO members called on Iran to come to the negotiating table with a fragile ceasefire with Israel appearing to hold.

 <br>